cetoh/CivilizaSim/README.md

         });
 ```

+### Training
+When attempting to train the Civilization must have a Civilian who is not already Soldier available.
+The Train Action will only ever produce one soldier.
+Training will only be successful if the Civilization has available 25 Iron, 20 Wood, 20 Wheat, and 5 Gold.

+### Producing
+Producing will give the Civilization 100 of each basic resource (Iron, Wood, Wheat, & Clay) and 10 of each luxury resource (GOLD).
+The Civilization will also give birth to a random number between 1-10 Civilians.

+### Trading
+TODO

+### Attacking
+When Attacking, if the other Civilization also Attacked then both Civilizations will put their Soldiers head-to-head.
+The Civilization's will kill each other sodliers on a 1 to 1 basis and any Civilization that has Soldiers remaing is declared the "winner", although you don't really win much except losing all your people.

+When Attacking, if the other Civilization chose to Produce, Train, or Defend, then the Attacking Civilization will steal 75% of each resource from the other Civilization.
+The Attacking Civilization also Exile 30% of the other Civilization's population, assimilating them into their own Civilization.

+When Attacking, if the other Civilization chose, to Defend see Defending below.

+### Defending
+When Defending, nothing happens unless the Civilization successfully Defends against another Attack.
+The Attacking Civilization will lose 75% of their Soldiers while the Defending Civilization will lose 50% of their Soldiers.

 ## Future Plans
 I intend to eventually implement more complicated game mechanics such as scoring based off population, possibly buildings and resources as well.
 For example during produce you could potentially see a Civ also growing in population but during an a successful attack some Civilians are carried off into exile into the new Civilization that wins.